GBrachetta/boilerplate-django/README.md

 1. Download this repository to your computer and open it with your editor.

-   The app contains a Pipfile, so a virtual shell will be automatically started if you have [pipenv](https://pipenv.pypa.io/en/latest/) installed.
+   The app contains a Pipfile, so a virtual shell will be automatically started if you have [pipenv](https://pipenv.pypa.io/en/latest/) installed, otherwise create your virtual environment with the manager of your preference.

-2. Install the requirements from `Pipfile` with `$ pipenv install` and `$ pipenv install --dev`

-   If you prefer not to use pipenv, install the requirements with `pip install -r requirements.txt`.
+2. Install the requirements from `Pipfile` with `$ pipenv install` and `$ pipenv install --dev` if using Pipenv, otherwise with `pip install -r requirements.txt`.

 3. You can change the name of the project to one of your liking by running